rodelrebucas/go-developer/go-basics/channels.md

 var wg = sync.WaitGroup{}

 func main() {
-	// 1. create the channel
+	// 1.
+Create the channel
 	ch := make(chan int)

-	// 2. add 2 goroutine to the waiting group
+	// 2.
+Add 2 goroutine to the waiting group
 	wg.Add(2)

-	// 3. create the goroutines

-	// receiving from
-	go func() {
+	// 3.
+Create the goroutine that receives from the channel go func() {
-		i := <-ch
+		i := <-ch // receive
 		fmt.Println(i)
 		wg.Done()
 	}()

+	// Create the goroutine that sends to the channel go func() {
-	// sending to (passes a copy), blocking statement until a receiver is found go func() {
-		ch <- 1
+		// sending to (passes a copy), blocking statement until a receiver is found ch <- 1
 		wg.Done()
 	}()

-	wg.Wait()
+	// For all all goroutines to finish wg.Wait()

 }